shemonc/CarND-Unscented-Kalman-Filter-Project/writeup_template.md

 My test results have been save in file obj_pose-laser-radar-ukf-output.txt  -->  for rader and laser obj_pose-laser-only-ukf-output.txt   -->  for laser only

+NIS, Yaw and Yaw rate plot is available in file visualization/ukf-visualization.htm and the python script to draw the data is in file ukf-visualization.ipynb

-1. Figure for NIS Data from radar with time k is presented in file ukf-visualization.html,
+1. Figure for NIS Data from radar with time k is presented in
    fig: "NIS vs measured time"  where 95% line (7.8) is also drawn.
    It matches the expectation, there are few peaks (<5%) above 7.8

    Similarly NIS data for laser is also drawn and match the expectation.

-2. Ground truth and estimated yaw and yaw rate with time is also drawn for fused data and for laser only in file ukf-visualization.html.
+2. Ground truth and estimated yaw and yaw rate with time is also drawn for fused data and for laser only in file visualization/ukf-visualization.htm .
 Fused one is converged earlier than laser one.